-Of this maximum roll a Catholic school can legally enrol up to 5% non preference or non Catholic students, provided that all preference applicants are accepted prior to any non-preference enrolments being accepted.
+Of this maximum roll, a Catholic school can legally enrol up to 5% non-preference or non-Catholic students, provided that all preference applicants are accepted prior to any non-preference enrolments being accepted.
 This is agreed to in the Private Schools’ Conditional Integration Act, 1975.
-Some schools have legally applied to increase their non preference roll to 10% of their maximum roll.
-A school, however, does not need to enroll any non preference students if space does not allow.
+Some schools have legally applied to increase their non-preference roll to 10% of their maximum roll.
+A school, however, does not need to enrol any non-preference students if space does not allow.

 The Principal handles enrolment in a Catholic School.
 If a child is to be a preference student, he or she must obtain a signed preference certificate.
 Preference certificates can be obtained from the school or downloaded from this website.
 A signed preference certificate does not guarantee enrolment at a particular school.
 This may depend on enrolment zones and capacity.

 Criteria for Preference of Enrolment in Integrated Catholic Schools